 “I’ve been a nurse for 7 years and a labor and delivery travel nurse for 4 years.
-I’ve officially been a travel nurse longer than I was staff!
+I’ve officially been a travel nurse longer than I was the staff!
 I heard about Emerald Health Services a few years ago when I attended one of their events in Los Angeles, California.
 I’ve been working with them ever since because they’ve always treated me like family and they’ve proven to be a company I can rely on.
-Not to mention, their top notch benefits and high compensation makes it pretty easy to choose them over others.”
+Not to mention, their top-notch benefits and high compensation makes it pretty easy to choose them over others.”

 Find Sarah on Instagram @sarah_gaines